FRC3476/FRC-2023/README.md

     - The robot's position on the field determines the which setpoint to go to
 - In scoring the selected position on the button panel is also determines the setpoint to use.
 - The selected position also determines which piece mode to use which changes the strength of the grabber.

+## Controlling the mechanism

+- Each of the mechanism's control their position independently with their own PID controllers and feedforward to compensate for gravity.
+- Our MechanismStateManager class converts setpoints represented as 2D coordinates into the 1D setpoints that each mechanism needs to go to.
+    - The MechanismStateManager also ensures we don't command the mechanism past their limits and into field elements.